Uditkr-Ind/Battery-Lifecycle-Prediction/README.md

 IoT-enabled Water Quality Management System

-Processed 4 Parameters of Water Quality using an Arduino, ESP32, and relayed the water quality data remotely on Telegram.
+Processed 4 Parameters of the provided Water Sample, i.e., pH, Turbidity, Temperature and to monitor the overall quality of the water sample provided using an Arduino, ESP8266, and relayed the water quality data remotely on Telegram.

 Tested for greater than 90% output accuracy.